The Mage's Tale: Reception

 The Mage's Tale received mixed reviews upon its initial release.
 Aggregate review site Metacritic lists a score of 72, indicating "mixed or average reviews".
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 29% of critics.

 At the time of release, The Mage's Tale was notable for its length and depth compared to other VR-exclusive titles.
 UploadVR awarded The Mage's Tale an 8/10 or "Great" score, citing its "engrossing 10+ hour long adventure" and "addictive spellcrafting system" as well as the many boss fights.
-PC Gamer's Tom Marks touted the title as "one of the first VR games I've played that feels like the full package," but lamented the lack of strategic depth compared to more traditional dungeon crawlers.
+PC Gamers Tom Marks touted the title as "one of the first VR games I've played that feels like the full package," but lamented the lack of strategic depth compared to more traditional dungeon crawlers.
 VRFocus awarded the title 5/5 stars, again citing it as one of the few RPGs of its size and scope available in VR.
 GameSpot reviewed it negatively, praising its tone and environments while criticizing its shallow puzzles, repetitive combat, nauseating movement, and dialogue.